Rick Celebrini: Director of sport medicine and science

-Celebrini was a co-founder and partner in the Fortius Institute and senior member in the leadership team behind Fortius Sport & Health.
+Celebrini was a co-founder and partner in the Fortius Institute and senior member in the leadership team behind Fortius Sport & Health, whose building was completed in 2013.
 The Fortius Institute was an integrated team of sport medicine, science and training leaders committed to best practices in prevention, performance, treatment, education and research.
+It closed at the end of 2020, and their building was sold to the City of Burnaby.
+The building is now the Christine Sinclair Community Centre.

 Personal life

 His oldest son, Aiden, is an ice hockey player and a Vancouver Canucks prospect.
 His second born son Macklin is an ice hockey player picked first overall by the San Jose Sharks in the 2024 NHL entry draft.
-In the leadup to the draft lottery, Celebrini expressed hope that the drawing would play out in a way that would allow Macklin to be drafted by the Sharks, thus letting the two remain close to each other in the Bay Area.
+In the lead up to the draft lottery, Celebrini expressed hope that the drawing would allow Macklin to be drafted by the Sharks, thus letting the two remain close to each other in the Bay Area.

-Celebrini's father immigrated to Canada from the former Yugoslavia and his mother is from Winnipeg.
+Celebrini's father immigrated to Canada from Croatia and his mother is from Winnipeg.